TalFlint1/YouTube---Advanced-Programming---Android/README.md

 Separation of Logic: Ensured a separation from design by implementing application logic in Java.

 This Android application is our first step towards a fully functional YouTube platform for android use.

+use branch main_ex1 and run the program when the version is on this branchE